Potential Energy Definition

 Potential energy is defined as the energy stored in an object.
-Potential energy can be divided into many types; Gravitational potential energy, Electric Potential Energy, Elastic Potential energy etc. Here the gravitational potential energy is defined as the energy possessed by an object by virtue of its position relative to others.
-Elastic potential energy is defined as the energy possessed by virtue of stresses within its body and electric potential is defined as the energy possessed by an object by virtue of the total charge stored within.
+Potential energy can be divided into many types; Gravitational potential energy, Elastic Potential energy, Electric Potential Energy etc. Here the gravitational potential energy is defined as the energy possessed by an object by virtue of its position relative to others.
+Elastic potential energy is defined as the energy possessed by virtue of stresses within its body and an electric potential is defined as the energy possessed by an object by virtue of the total charge stored within.

 The formula for gravitational potential energy is given below.

-Real life example: We all know that dams are constructed on rivers for the generation of electricity.
-But do you know the reason behind this.
+We all know that dams are constructed on rivers for the generation of electricity.
+But do you know the reason behind this?
 Here, the potential energy possessed by water is used to harness electrical energy.
 Water raised to a certain height gains potential energy with respect to the ground due to the gravitational force acting on it.
 This energy is used to turn the blades of turbines positioned in the dams that eventually helps in the generation of electricity.